Austin Idol: Legacy

 Fellow wrestler Jerry Lawler noted Idol's promo skills and impressive looks and physique.
 Professional wrestling manager and referee Scott Bowden described Idol as "a marginal worker... somewhat limited" but with "an excellent grasp of psychology" and being "great on the stick".
 Writing in 1986, journalist Dave Meltzer noted that Idol was "not considered a strong worker" but that he "got over on his looks and his arrogant interviews, both as a heel and a babyface" and had "a good physique".

-Idol did not enjoy the colder weather of the north and, following his plane crash, also disliked flying; as a result, Idol primarily restricted himself to the Mid-South rather than becoming a national star.
+Idol did not enjoy the colder weather of the north and, following his plane crash, also reportedly disliked flying; as a result, Idol primarily restricted himself to the Mid-South rather than becoming a national star.
 In 2014, WWE named Idol as one of "the 10 best wrestlers you've never heard of".

+In an interview on The Joe Rogan Experience podcast in 2023, Hulk Hogan credited getting the idea to cup his hand next to his ear to get a crowd reaction after seeing Idol do it, and the reaction he got.
+He also credited getting the idea for the term "Hulkamania" after hearing Idol use the term "Idolmania".

 Professional wrestling style and persona

 At the beginning of his career, McCord portrayed a powerlifter.
 In 1978, he adopted the new character of Austin Idol, a verbose bleach blonde braggart who called himself "the Universal Heartthrob" and fancied himself attractive to women and wore tie-dyed ring attire.
-Prior to his matches, Idol would often make a show of removing his robe by quickly outstretching his arms in a crucifix position to reveal his physique, and would swivel his hips from side to side while slowly continuing to disrobe.
-The character of Austin Idol was often compared to Superstar Billy Graham.
+At the beginning of his matches, Idol would often make a show of removing his robe by quickly outstretching his arms in a crucifix position to reveal his physique, and would swivel his hips from side to side while slowly continuing to disrobe.
+The character of Austin Idol was often compared to "Superstar" Billy Graham.

 Idol's finishing move was the Las Vegas Leglock (a figure-four leglock).
 His signature moves included the piledriver, elbow smash, knee drop, and sleeper hold.